awsdocs/aws-java-developer-guide/doc_source/examples-s3-website-configuration.rst

    :lines: 30-46
    :language: java

-See the :sdk-examples-java-s3:`complete example <GetWebsiteConfiguration.java>`.
+See the :sdk-examples-java-s3:`complete example <GetWebsiteConfiguration.java>` on GitHub.

 Delete a Bucket's Website Configuration